Molecular Genetics Faculty

 Alzheimer’s disease and atherosclerosis are progressive degenerative syndromes that together afflict more than 50 percent of the population in Western societies.
 Joachim Herz, M.D., Director of the Center for Alzheimer’s and Neurodegenerative Diseases at UT Southwestern, has identified several fundamental molecular mechanisms that are common to both of these superficially unrelated diseases.
 His lab uses refined conventional and conditional gene targeting and transgenic approaches in mice to investigate the molecular basis on which LDL receptor family members control pivotal mechanisms of cellular communication during embryonic development and in the adult organism.

-Helen H. Hobbs, M.D., is Director of the Eugene McDermott Center For Growth and Development / Center for Human Genetics.
+Helen H. Hobbs, M.D., is Director of the Eugene McDermott Center For Growth and Development.
 The central theme of her research program is how dysregulation in the uptake and trafficking of dietary lipids contribute to human diseases, in particular coronary atherosclerosis and the metabolic syndrome.
-We recently identified sequence variations in a circulating protein, a member of the proprotein convertase gene family called PCSK9, that are associated with lower plasma levels of LDL-cholesterol and protection from heart disease.
+The lab recently identified sequence variations in a circulating protein, a member of the proprotein convertase gene family called PCSK9, that are associated with lower plasma levels of LDL cholesterol and protection from heart disease.
 The mechanistic studies in the laboratory are complemented by family and population-based studies in humans to examine the effects of sequence variations in the genes we identify on plasma sterol levels and risk for heart disease.

 Arun Radhakrishnan, Ph.D., focuses his research on how cholesterol is organized in membranes and how this organization modulates its interaction with proteins.
 Using biophysical techniques to study the interaction of soluble cholesterol-binding bacterial toxins with model membranes, we hope to shed light on the underlying molecular mechanisms governing cholesterol sensing and transport.